 Aside from being a convenient way to avoid something, what were "tea-things"?

 Tea things were just what they sound like: utensils used for making and drinking tea.
 For more detail on its popularity and what tea was drunk, my blog post about Georgian tea, Twining, and Jane Austen.
-Here I'm going to focus on what was on the tea table.
+Here, I'm going to focus on what was on the tea table.

 First is the tea urn, seen labeled one in the image above and below with its spout attached.
 They could be brass, bronze, copper, or silver and sometimes lined with tin.
-Water was kept hot with an urn by a hot iron bar that hangs from a perforated plate near the top.
+Water was kept hot by a hot iron bar that hangs from a perforated plate near the top.

 The tea itself was also brought out to the table.
 Tea caddies were lockable chests that were made from porcelain, silver, painted enamel, and woods like mahogany, rosewood, or satinwood that were often inlaid with ivory, ebony or silver.

 How do you measure the correct amount of loose tea?
 You use a caddy spoon.
 They originally had long, slim handles to fit inside those taller jars.
-However, they gradually shortened until the spoon was short enough to fit inside the tea chest for easy storage.
+However, they were gradually shortened until the spoon was short enough to fit inside the tea chest for easy storage.

-If your caddy didn't also hold sugar, there would also be a sugar bowl with the tea things, along with one or two teapots, milk jug, strainers, and a "slop bowl", a basin for drinkers to pour their leftover tea into.
+If your caddy didn't also hold sugar, there would also be a sugar bowl with the tea things, along with one or two teapots, a milk jug, strainers, and a "slop bowl", a basin for drinkers to pour their leftover tea into.

 Around 1800, new styles with neoclassical elements were more popular.
-Tea cups had handles and coffee cups now had their more familiar, smaller can shape.
+Tea cups now had handles and coffee cups now had their more familiar, smaller can shape.
 Tea sets would come with a teapot and stand, as well as 8-12 coffee cups and the same numbers of tea cups, along with 12 saucers.
 (No need for a saucer for each cup--you can only drink one at a time.)
-There might have been a large plate for food, but no matching coffee pot or individual matching plates at this time.
+There might have been a large plate for food, but there was no matching coffee pot or matching food plates at this time.

 After around 1810, the styles became even more decorative, often with Japanese-influence styling and more elaborate patterns and gilding.
 The "London shape" coffee cup was very fashionable between 1810-1825.
 They had a slightly tapered base with an angular handle.